-Complete the trip with a visit to Puno on Lake Titicaca and the floating Uros Islands.
-You will travel through the magnificent Andean Mountains, the deep valleys of the meandering Huatanay River, the Andean Plains and a short scenic stop in La Roya, the highest point on the route.
-During your stay in Puno head by boat to the Tortora reed island of Uros before continuing to Taquile Islands where the people are famous for their colourful, fine weavings and their hospitality.
-You will leave feeling as though you have experienced the real Peru.
+Depart the Inca capital of Cuzco and travel through the magnificent Andean Mountains, the deep valleys of the meandering Huatanay River, the Andean Plains and a short scenic stop in La Raya, the highest point on the route to the town of Puno on the shores of Lake Titicaca.
+Sail on the highest navigable lake in the world to the tortora reed islands of Uros people before continuing to Taquile Island where the people are famous for their colourful, fine weavings and their hospitality.

 London - Cuzco

 Depart London Heathrow for your flight to Cuzco via Bogota.

 On arrival you will be met and taken by private transfer to your hotel.
 El Mercado Tunqui is the hotel offering from the Mountain Lodges of Peru, a wonderful base for exploring the historic city of Cuzco.